treeverse/lakeFS/docs/quickstart/more_quickstart_options.md

    Invoke-WebRequest https://compose.lakefs.io | Select-Object -ExpandProperty Content | docker-compose -f - up
    ```

-1. Check your installation by opening [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup){:target="_blank"} in your web browser.
+1. Check your installation by opening [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup){:target="_blank" .button-clickable} in your web browser.

-1. You are now ready to [creating your first repository](repository.md) in lakeFS.
+1. You are now ready to [creating your first repository](repository.md){: .button-clickable} in lakeFS.

 ## On Kubernetes with Helm